websockets is intended for production use. Therefore, stability is a goal.

 Compression should improve performance but it increases RAM and CPU use.

-state_name attribute of protocols.
+state_name attribute of protocols is deprecated.

 protocol.state.name instead of